DCGO Investors Have Opportunity to Lead DocGo Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO).
+BENSALEM, Pa., Nov.
+30, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO).

 Class Period: November 8, 2022 – September 17, 2023